Nadezhda von Meck: Epistolary friendship

 They carried on a significant correspondence, exchanging over 1,200 letters between 1877 and 1890.
 The details they shared were extraordinary for two people who never met.
 He was more open to her about much of his life and his creative processes than to any other person.
 Her feedback became so important to him that, after the critics lambasted his Fifth Symphony, she provided him with the support to persevere with his composing.
-Meck died believing these letters had all been destroyed.
+Von Meck died believing these letters had all been destroyed.
 However, when Tchaikovsky received her request to do so, he assured her that he had destroyed them, but then filed that letter with all the rest for posterity to find.

-Nadezhda von Meck remained a devoted supporter of Tchaikovsky and all his works, but her bond with him depended on not meeting him.
+Von Meck remained a devoted supporter of Tchaikovsky and all his works, but her bond with him depended on not meeting him.
 This was not simply because he would not live up to her expectations.
 She desired to think of Tchaikovsky as her ideal of a composer-cum-philosopher, much like the Übermensch or Superman about whom Friedrich Nietzsche would write.
-Tchaikovsky understood this, writing to Meck, "You are quite right, Nadezhda Filaretovna, to suppose that I am of a disposition sympathetic to your own unusual spiritual feelings, which I understand completely."
+Tchaikovsky understood this, writing to von Meck, "You are quite right, Nadezhda Filaretovna, to suppose that I am of a disposition sympathetic to your own unusual spiritual feelings, which I understand completely."

-The two did meet each other on one occasion, purely by chance, in August 1879, while Tchaikovsky was staying at the Meck estate at Simaki.
+The two did meet on one occasion, purely by chance, in August 1879, while Tchaikovsky was staying at the von Meck estate at Simaki.
 He had gone for his daily walk in the forest somewhat earlier than usual, unaware that she was late for her daily drive through that same area with the rest of her family.
 As a result, they came face to face for a few moments; he tipped his hat politely, she was nonplussed, but no words were spoken.
 He wrote to her the same evening to apologise for the inadvertent breach of their arrangement.
 She responded, saying there was nothing to apologise for, and she even invited him to visit her home to see her new paintings, but at a time when she would be away.

 The previous year, while staying at her villa in Florence, Tchaikovsky had seen her and her entourage pass by every morning; and they also glimpsed each other once at the opera, but only from a distance.
 Alexander Poznansky says of this last encounter: "It is not clear whether their both being at the theater was wholly accidental or arranged by Mrs. von Meck in order to see him, as seems not unlikely."